 Although San Marino is technically not a part of Italy, this tiny country is entirely surrounded by north-central Italy so it makes sense to include it in your itinerary when you’re on the hunt for the most beautiful places in Italy.

 With its land area of just 61 km2 (24 square miles), San Marino is one of the smallest countries in the world and it’s also one of the world’s oldest republics.
 The city of San Marino is a UNESCO World Heritage Site and although this is the most popular part of the country among tourists, San Marino has 8 other towns as well.

 Due to its small size, San Marino can be easily visited as a day trip from Florence or Bologna.
 One day in San Marino will grant you enough time to visit its highlights, such as the Piazza della Libertá with the Parliament Building and the three towers of San Marino – Guaita, Cesta, and Montale.

-Surprisingly, San Marino has a big variety of museums, like the Museum of San Francesco and the Museum of Ancient Arms, but you can also visit some strange museums, such as the Torture Museum or the Vampire Museum as well.
+Surprisingly, San Marino has a big variety of museums, like the Museum of San Francesco and the Museum of Ancient Arms (currently it is under renovation), but you can also visit some strange museums, such as the Torture Museum or the Vampire Museum as well.

 Italy is a truly incredible destination and it boosts so many interesting cities, towns, and natural wonders that even a lifetime wouldn’t be enough to discover everything.
 Therefore, Italy is one of those countries that you can easily visit over and over again, and even after years, you will still have new places left to explore.

 If you have any questions feel free to leave a comment below or send me an email, I always love helping you out!
 Do you know some other great places you would like to add to the list of the best places to visit in Italy?
 Let me know in the comments!